 It’s always a good idea to shop around to find the lowest insurance rates for the right coverage.
 An insurance broker will do the shopping for you since they represent a number of different insurance companies.
 Instead of dealing with a bank or an agent who represent only one company, take advantage of an insurance broker who will do the shopping around saving you time and money.

-If you have any questions or would like a no-obligation car insurance quote, our insurance experts would be happy to help you.
-Contact Mitchell & Whale Insurance Brokers at 1-800-731-2228 or email us at email@example.com and we’ll do the rest!
+If you have any questions or would like a no-obligation car insurance quote, our auto insurance brokers would be happy to help you.
+Contact Mitch Insurance at 1-800-731-2228 or email us at email@example.com and we’ll do the rest!